 It's easier said than done.
-It seems impossible when you're in the middle of it.
-But learning HOW pain works is how I was able to overcome it.
+It seems impossible when you're in the middle of it and may seem crazy even as you're reading this.
+But learning that this is HOW pain works is how I key to me being able to overcome it.

 Because I knew that chronic pain increased firing of attentional centres...
 I also knew that not focusing on it would be one of my best bets.
 I had to undo years of neuroplastic changes to do this.
-But the good news was, there's a therapy which makes disabling this, and also the anticipational, and fear, anxiety and catostrophizing centres of your brain, easier too - Distraction therapy.
+But the good news was, there's a therapy which makes disabling this, and also the anticipational - fear, anxiety and catostrophizing centres of your brain (Schreiber, Campbell et al. 2014), easier too - Distraction therapy.

-By focusing on something else when the pain was going on, I'd be able to slowly undo those neuroplastic changes that had occurred to make pain so frustrating for me.
+By focusing on something else when the pain was going on, I'd be able to slowly undo those neuroplastic changes that had occurred to make pain so frustrating for me, and replace them with something else.

-By doing this over and over, and rewarding myself with an internal self-five when I was able to ignore the pain, but reminding myself that it's all a long race - that I'd get there in the long run - when I had a burst I simply couldn't put out of my head, I strengthened those cortical maps that I knew would eventually become my norm, faster.
+By doing this over and over, and rewarding myself with an internal self-five when I was able to ignore the pain, but reminding myself that it's all a long race - that I'd get there in the long run - when I had a flare up of pain I simply couldn't put out of my head, I strengthened those cortical maps that I knew would eventually become my norm, faster.